Hemianthus Callitrichoides: A Delicate Beauty in Your Aquarium

 How to plant dwarf baby tears

-The first one is when small bunches of the plant (not more than 1 cm in diameter) are put into cavities in the substrate and then they are buried so, that only several stems are left above the substrate.
-Some time later the plant appears on the surface of the substrate and starts to vegetate actively.
+In the first method, small bunches of the plant (no more than 1 cm in diameter) are placed into cavities in the substrate and buried so that only a few stems remain above the surface.
+Over time, the plant will break through the substrate and begin to grow actively.

-The lower part of the stem with leaves serves as an anchor holding the plant in the substrate until it forms its roots.
-To create a solid carpet the distance between separate plants shouldn’t exceed 1 cm.
+In both methods, the lower part of the stem with leaves serves as an anchor, holding the plant in place until it establishes its roots.
+To create a solid carpet, the distance between individual plants should not exceed 1 cm.